SalahGhafari/Select-Auto-Click-Extension/README.md

 - Save time and effort.
 - Compatible with websites like eBay or Amazon

-## Installation
-1. Download the extension from the Chrome Web Store.
-2. Click on the Add to Chrome button.
-3. Follow the instructions to install the extension.

 ## Usage
 1. Go to a website like eBay or Amazon.
 2. Select the year of the model you want to list.